lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 })
 ```
 \begin{center}
-Asserting against the render HTML, not a specific element.
+Asserting against the rendered HTML, not a specific element.
 \end{center}

-By using `html()` and `toContain()`, we are focusing on what text is rendered - not the specific tag, which I consider an implementation detail.
-I understand some people might disagree with this point - `<button>` and `<a>` *do* have different behaviors - but from a user point of view, this is not often the case.
+By using `html()` and `toContain()`, we are focusing on what text is rendered - not the specific tag.
+I understand some people might disagree with this refactor, because `<button>` and `<a>` *do* have different behaviors - but from a user point of view, this is not often the case.

 In most systems, the user doesn't really mind if they click a `<button>` with `Login` or a `<a>` with `Login` - they just want to log in.
 In a more realistic test, you would probably simulate a click event on the element.
 Whether it's a button or an anchor tag, the same thing should happen - the user is logged out.

-This analysis might not be true for every scenario.
+This might not be true for every scenario.
 I think each system is different, and you should do what makes the most sense for your business and application.
-My preference is to assert against `html` using `toContain()`, rather than using `find` and `text()`.
+My preference is usually to assert against `html()` using `toContain()`, rather than using `find()` and `text()`.

 ## Conclusion